kaltura/developer-platform-docs/documentation/Live_Stream-and-Broadcast-Events/Introduction-to-Scheduling-and-Managing-Resources.md

 1. Generate a session using the appToken ([follow this API guide](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/application-tokens.html) as reference).
 2. Create a new Video Entry, and upload your video recording ([follow this guide](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/create-new-kaltura-entry-and-upload-video-file-using-kaltura-api.html) as reference).

-## Download / Sync the iCal Schedule from Kaltura

-iCal provides a standardized method for syncing calendar events from Kaltura.
-To retrieving an iCal file format, add `format/ical` to the `scheduleEvent.list` API action.

 ### Filtering and Pagination of Results